MdKasif0/CandleWeb/README.md

 ## Introduction

-This web application allows users to create personalized "Happy Birthday" websites.
-Users can choose from various templates, add personal messages and images, and generate a unique, shareable link to celebrate a friend or loved one's special day.
+This web application allows you to create and share beautiful, personalized "Happy Birthday" websites in minutes.
+Leverage the power of AI to generate heartfelt messages, choose from stunning animated templates, and create a unique, shareable link to celebrate a friend or loved one's special day.

 ## Core Features

-### Progressive Web App (PWA)

-This application is a fully-featured Progressive Web App (PWA), offering a seamless, native-app-like experience on any device.

--   **Installable:** Users can add the app directly to their home screen on mobile and desktop for quick and easy access, just like a native app.
--   **Offline Capable:** Thanks to advanced caching with a service worker, the application and any created wishes are accessible even without a stable internet connection.
--   **Reliable & Engaging:** Enjoy a fast, reliable, and engaging experience with a custom icon and splash screen.
+-   **AI-Powered Message Generation**: Never be at a loss for words.
+Our integrated AI helps you craft the perfect witty, heartfelt, or humorous birthday message based on who it's for and from.

+-   **Template-Based Creation**: Get started quickly by choosing from a selection of beautifully designed and animated templates.
+Each template provides a unique and engaging experience for the recipient.

+-   **Easy Personalization**: Customize your chosen template with the recipient's name, your name, a personal message (written by you or with AI), and an optional photo to make it truly special.

+-   **Instant, Shareable Websites**: Once you're done, the app generates a unique and private link to the birthday website.
+Copy the link and share it with the birthday person instantly.

+-   **Progressive Web App (PWA)**: Enjoy a seamless, native-app-like experience.
+The app is fully installable on mobile devices and desktops, and it even works offline, so you can view your created wishes anytime, anywhere.

 ## Project Structure

 -   `/src/app/`: Contains the main application pages.
-    -   `/src/app/page.tsx`: The landing page where users can start creating a wish.
+    -   `/src/app/page.tsx`: The landing page where users can see their created wishes.
+    -   `/src/app/templates/page.tsx`: The page to browse and select a template.
     -   `/src/app/create/page.tsx`: The form for customizing the birthday website.
-    -   `/src/app/wish/[id]/page.tsx`: The dynamic page that will display the final, generated birthday wish.
+    -   `/src/app/wish/[id]/page.tsx`: The dynamic page that displays the final, generated birthday wish.
+-   `/src/ai/`: Contains the Genkit AI flows, such as message generation.
 -   `/src/components/ui`: Contains the ShadCN UI components.
 -   `/public/`: For static assets like images, fonts, and the `manifest.webmanifest` for PWA configuration.